An injury to Annette’s eye and her father’s sudden death from a heart attack prompted her to get serious about controlling her type 2 diabetes.

-Although she excelled in the workplace, Annette had trouble getting a handle on her health, indulging in high-calorie treats and not getting enough exercise.
+Although she excelled at work, Annette had trouble getting a handle on her health, over-indulging in high-calorie foods and not getting enough exercise.

 Even so, she never missed a doctor’s appointment, fighting fear and embarrassment to face the proverbial music, even when she knew her blood sugar was too high.

 The periods of elevated blood sugar left their mark.
 A few years ago, Annette accidentally fell and hit her eye on the edge of her desk at work.
 A full examination found that diabetes had damaged her retinas in both eyes.
 With the help of a skilled surgeon and multiple laser surgeries, her sight was preserved but she has limited vision in her left eye.

 Shaken by her vision and her father’s sudden death from a heart attack, Annette was ready to get healthy.
 She found a new doctor who understood her experience as an African American woman and gave her culturally relevant health advice.
 She also began working with a therapist and diabetic coach Nabiliah Ismail.

 She increased her water intake and substituted fruit for chocolate and other sugary treats.
 She ultimately embraced a plant-based diet.
 And to get fit, she embarked on an intensive four-day per week exercise program that includes long walks, Yoga, Tai chi, pool aquatics and strength training.

 The changes have made a huge difference in her health and well-being, boosting her energy and, with the help of insulin and medication, lowering her blood sugar, blood pressure and cholesterol.